-2.1 Members and Officers shall establish sound and effective working relations that engender mutual respect and put aside any personal differences.
+2.1 Members and employees shall establish sound and effective working relations that engender mutual respect and put aside any personal differences.

-2.2 Members will comply with the Members' Code of Conduct and Officers with the Officers' Code of Conduct.
+2.2 Members will comply with the Code of Conduct for Councillors and employees with the employees' Code of Conduct.

-2.3 The National Conditions of Service for Staff in Local Government provide: "The public is entitled to demand, of a local government Officer, conduct of the highest standard".
+2.3 The National Conditions of Service for Staff in Local Government provide: "The public is entitled to demand, of a local government employee, conduct of the highest standard".

-2.4 Members and Officers must recognise their different roles, needs and objectives.
+2.4 Members and employees must recognise their different roles, needs and objectives.
 They must be ready to discuss positively how working relations between each other can most effectively be developed (which is normally undertaken by discussion following elections and periodically thereafter).
-Members and Officers must set aside any personal differences in the interests of maintaining effective working relations.
+Members and employees must set aside any personal differences in the interests of maintaining effective working relations.

-2.5 It is important that Officers develop political awareness of issues that are sensitive to the individual political groups represented on the Council.
+2.5 It is important that employees develop political awareness of issues that are sensitive to the individual political groups represented on the Council.

-3.0 Roles of Members and Officers
+3.0 Roles of Members and Employees

-3.1 The respective roles of Members and Officers can be summarised as follows:-Members and Officers are servants to the public and they are indispensable to one another.
-Their responsibilities are distinct.
-Members are responsible to the electorate and set policy and direction.
-They can help to guide implementation of policy (especially Cabinet Members) but typically do not get involved in decisions on specific cases.
-Officers are responsible to the Council.
-An Officer's job is to give advice to the Council and to carry out the Council's work under the direction and control of the Council, the Cabinet and relevant committees.
-Senior Officers will help Members to develop policy.
+3.1 The respective roles of members and employees can be summarised as follows:-

+- Members and employees are servants to the public and they are indispensable to one another. - Their responsibilities are distinct. - Members are responsible to the electorate and set policy and direction.
+They can help to guide implementation of policy (especially Cabinet members) but typically do not get involved in decisions on specific cases. - Employees are responsible to the Council.
+An employee's job is to give advice to the Council and to carry out the Council's work under the direction and control of the Council, the Cabinet and relevant committees.
+Senior employees will help members to develop policy.